Kuifje02/vrpy/docs/vrp_variants.rst

 Having a limited fleet may result in an infeasible problem.
 For example, if the total demand at all locations exceeds the total capacity of the fleet, the problem has no feasible solution.
 It may then be interesting to decide which visits to drop in order to meet capacity constraints while servicing as many customers as possible.
 To do so, we set the ``drop_penalty`` attribute to an integer value that the solver will add to the total travel cost each time a node is dropped.
+For example, if the value of the penalty is :math:`1000`:

 .. code-block:: python